TheBadProgrammer69420/snipJs/README.md

-# snipJs
+# snippyJs
-This is an npm library for clipboards for functions like copy, paste, cut
+This is an npm library for clipboards for functions like copy and paste